 Having a disability shouldn’t be a barrier to being able to enjoy this opportunity.
 There are a variety of ways to become involved in fishing, depending on how serious you would like your fishing experience to be.
-You may enjoy participating in one of our many Fishability activities, either from a jetty platform or aboard one of our wheel chair accessible vessels - the 'Nev Thomas' pontoon moored at the Royal Perth Yacht Club or the 'Mistral' moored at Mandurah Offshore Fishing & Sailing Club or the Princess Royal Sailing Club vessel, 'The Responder'.
+You may enjoy participating in one of our many Fishability activities, either from a jetty platform or aboard one of our wheel chair accessible vessels - the 'Nev Thomas' pontoon moored at the Royal Perth Yacht Club or the Princess Royal Sailing Club vessel, 'The Responder'.

 Fishability also deliver the Fishability School Aged Children's Program, supported by Act, Belong, Commit and the Recreational Fishing Initiative Fund, specifically tailored to Education Support Centres.
 With a team of qualified and trained volunteers, we offer the opportunity for students to learn skills, gain confidence, socially interact and create awareness of our environment.

 Our Fishability activities are provided at no cost and are fully supported by Fishability.
 Just access the Fishability calendar in your region and contact the coordinator to discuss the opportunity for you to participate at an upcoming activity.

 Perhaps you would prefer to find an accessible fishing location using our “Fishability Map” and head off fishing with family or friends.

 Once you’re “hooked” on fishing you might want to join a local fishing group or club; or maybe even get a group together and start your own!
 We can help you to connect with your local Fishing Club with the support of industry partner, Recfishwest http://recfishwest.org.au/